Analysis of signal waveform from a midsize liquid argon detetor: Introduction

-For the experiment that the WLS is used, signal waveform analysis is more complex due to the re-emission process of the WLS.
-Some author introduces an intermediate component to the classical theory to fit liquid argon signal waveforms~\cite{10}.
-Some author introduces a non-exponential intermediate component, as well as the response of TPB, detector and PMT after-pulsing to depict the liquid argon scintillation time profile~\cite{11}.
-Some author attributes the intermediate exponential component to the re-emission process of the WLS~\cite{12} and proposes a complex TPB re-emission model.
-However, the model~\cite{12} is not consistent with our detector data after testing, due to the existence of microseconds scale time structure.
+The liquid argon signal waveform exhibits a double exponential time structure, which originates from the decay of excited singlet and triplet states corresponding to the fast and slow components~\cite{4,5,6,3,100}.
+Analysis of the signal waveform depends on whether a wavelength shifter (WLS) is used to detect the liquid argon luminescence.
+When experiments do not use WLSs, the sum of two exponentials that describe the fast and slow components cannot accurately capture the signal waveform~\cite{7,8}.
+To address this issue, some researchers introduce a recombination process~\cite{7}.
+However, early experiments have shown that the recombination time for liquid argon is too short to affect the signal time profile, as evidenced by the comparison of the liquid argon signal waveform obtained with and without an electric field~\cite{9}.
+In experiments that use WLSs, the signal waveform analysis becomes more complex due to the re-emission process of the WLS.
+Some authors introduce an intermediate component to the two exponential time structure to fit the liquid argon signal waveforms~\cite{4,10,14}, However, as the authors mentioned that the intermediate component is confirmed by the signal shape fitting.
+Whether this has a physical origin is still not clear~\cite{4,14}.
+Others use a non-exponential intermediate component, as well as the response of TPB, detector, and PMT after-pulsing to describe the liquid argon scintillation time profile~\cite{11}.
+Some researchers attribute the intermediate exponential component to the re-emission process of the WLS and propose a complex TPB re-emission model~\cite{12}.
+However, this model is not consistent with our detector data after testing due to the presence of microsecond-scale time structure.

-In addition, several authors report that a hump structure appears around 60-70~ns after the peak of the liquid argon signal waveform~\cite{9,10,11,13,4}.
-Similar hump structure shows up in our experiment data.
-Tests identify the cause of the hump is the signal reflections.
+Several authors have reported the presence of a hump structure after the peak of the liquid argon signal waveform~\cite{10,11,13}, based on data acquisition using signal waveform digitization electronics.
+In Ref~\cite{10}, the authors suggest that signal reflections at the flange feed-through occur approximately 200 ns and 400 ns after the maximum, but without further explanation.
+Ref~\cite{11} indicates that a mismatch of around 9\% between the data and signal model occurs at approximately 100 ns.
+Ref~\cite{13} reports the observation of a hump structure at approximately 60 ns, with no conclusive explanation.

-Through the analysis of the tonnage liquid argon prototype detector signal data and the comparison with literatures, a modified model is proposed, which can fairly fits the experiment signal waveform data.
-The model predicts signal waveforms of events from both the electron recoil and the nuclear recoil.
-Furthermore, a numerical simulation is carried to check the model and reproduce the liquid argon signal waveform.
+Similarly, in our experimental data, we also observed a hump structure.
+To investigate if the hump is caused by signal reflection, we conducted two tests.
+The first test involved comparing the hump position changes obtained from PMTs with different cable lengths.
+The second test was to measure the PMT in-situ response on a picosecond pulsed light source, looking for signal signatures corresponding to the time of the hump.
+Through the analysis of the ton scale liquid argon prototype detector signal data and a comparison with the literature, we propose a model that can fairly fit the signal waveform data.